THE CRITIQUES

 10. OVERRIDE CLAUSE- Some of the preceding rules (#1, #2 & #3) may be ignored only in the event of either a serious (and apparently indefinite) breach of the "personal relationship" between the audio company and reviewer/magazine, and/or the termination, or non-payment, of their advertising contract.

-Why am I doing this?
+(Why am I doing this?
 Because someone has to start doing this.
+See "Reviewing the Reviewers" to observe the inevitable results of NON-disclosure.)

 There is no reason why audio journalists should not follow the same rules as all the other journalists.
-Since I could be considered a journalist of sorts myself, I feel that I too must disclose all my conflicting interests and financial transactions.
+Accordingly, I feel that I too must disclose all my conflicting interests and financial transactions.
 I am, at once, setting a precedent and also immunizing myself from any future charges of hypocrisy.

-Disclosure 2: I purchased all the components of "My Personal System", except for two that are currently on loan(*).
+Disclosure 2: I purchased all the components of "My Personal System", except for one currently on loan.
 There have been no "gifts" or "favors".
-While I can't disclose my actual dollars costs because of confidentiality agreements with the manufacturers, I will disclose those costs in relation to the standard wholesale prices I would normally have paid if they were purchased for my former retail store.
+Many of the components have been purchased "used" or even at the full "retail" price.
+As for those purchased directly, I'm not able to disclose the actual cost because of confidentiality agreements, but I do disclose those costs in relation to the standard wholesale prices I would normally have paid if they were purchased for my former retail store.

-CLARIFICATION: "Standard Wholesale Cost" is usually around 40% off the Retail List Price.
-So a component retailing for $ 1,000 would have a "standard wholesale cost" of around $ 600.
+CLARIFICATION: "Standard Wholesale Cost" is usually 40% off the Retail List Price.
+So a component with a retail "list price" of $ 1,000, would normally have a "standard wholesale cost" of around $ 600.

 In short, as a former audio retailer, anything less than "standard wholesale" was a "deal" for me, and may be construed as a potential "interest" or "perk".
 This is what I paid for the components within my personal system (year of purchase).